paxorus/monopoly/DEVELOPMENT.md

 * Implement a JS Option and replace all JS nulls

 #### Medium
-* Test coverage for GET and Lobby controllers
 * Test coverage for obey-location.js and remainder of execute-turn.js.
 * Test coverage for React game and lobby.
 * Convert the landing page to React.